leoroan/mindhub-AmazingEvents-Js/README.md

 # mindhub-AmazingEvents-Js
-The idea is develop from zero the app, but first we need to send some exercises on js to see our abilities.
+The idea is develop from zero the app, but first we need to send some exercises on js to see our abilities